trainJapan/AUTOHOTKEY-V1-ZUIKI-MASCON-SCRIPT-FOR-TRAIN-SIMULATORS/README.md

 ● If "EnableHotkeys=true" is set, be aware that these hotkeys might conflict with hotkeys in your emulator or game.
 In that case, consider changing the hotkeys in the game/emulator or setting EnableHotkeys=false

-● Be aware that the arrow keys on the ZUIKI cannot be used currently
+● Be aware that the arrow keys (D-pad) on the ZUIKI cannot be used currently with this script